Description

 - New content is created with accessibility built in from the start

-This federally mandated deadline represents a significant legal obligation for all public institutions, including the entire University System of Maryland.
+This federally mandated deadline represents a significant legal obligation for all public institutions.
 While the timeline is ambitious, it reflects the Department of Justice's commitment to ensuring equal access to education for all Americans.

 Training Delivery Method(s)